Skip to contents

 • analyse a continuous variable with a GAM

-• convert it to tariff classes
+• convert it to tariff segments

 • fit frequency and severity models